Gujarat Mineral Development Corporation Limited

-The Independent Directors have submittedtheir disclosures to the Board that theyfulfill all the requirements as stipulated inSection 149(6) of the Companies Act 2013 so as to qualify themselves to be appointed as Independent Directors under the provisions ofthe CompaniesAct 2013 and the relevant rules.
+The Independent Directors have submitted their disclosures to the Board that theyfulfill all the requirements as stipulated in Section 149(6) of the Companies Act 2013 soas to qualify themselves to be appointed as Independent Directors under the provisions ofthe CompaniesAct 2013 and the relevant rules.

 During the year under review the Audit Committee consisted of the following members:

-i.
-Shri Bhadresh Mehta
+(I) Shri Bhadresh Mehta